The LearningPlanet Festival is back from January 21 to 28, 2026!

-As every year since 2020, to mark International Education Day (24 January), the Institute organises the LearningPlanet Festival, in partnership with UNESCO and hundreds of pioneering organisations in the fields of education, culture, science, social and environmental impact, as well as with thousands of students and young activists from all over the world.
+As every year since 2020, on the occasion of the International Education Day (January 24), the Institute is organizing the LearningPlanet Festival, in partnership with UNESCO and hundreds of pioneering organizations in the fields of education, culture, science, social and environmental impact, as well as with thousands of students and young activists from all over the world.

 Location: Learning Planet Institute - 8 bis rue Charles V, 75004 Paris

-January 21, 2026 – a day dedicated to research – By invitation only
+January 21, 2026 - a day dedicated to research - by invitation

 By invitation only